-Not all risks can be eliminated, nor are all conceivable risk measures economically feasible - so the expectation is that risks will be managed to a level so far as is reasonably practicable (SFAIRP) or, in a related term, as low as reasonably practicable (ALARP).
+Not all risks can be eliminated, nor are all conceivable risk management measures economically feasible.
+The expectation is that risks will be managed as far as is reasonably practicable, to keep the risk level as reasonably practicable.

-That is, how much a risk will be managed or mitigated will have been agreed upon after assessing:
+That is, how actively a risk will be managed or mitigated will be agreed after assessing: